 Get Away from Using Food as Reward or Punishment

-She’s very conscious in her home to not reward her kids with food, because she grew up being given pizza, ice cream and sodas to celebrate.
+She’s very conscious in her home not to reward her kids with food because she grew up being given pizza, ice cream, and sodas to celebrate.

 I Tell My Paleo Diet Story

 I became obsessed with the Paleo diet in 2013 to heal my eczema.
-It was healthy at first because I was truly trying to learn about eating real, whole foods and get away from processed foods.
+It was healthy at first because I was truly trying to learn about eating real, whole foods and getting away from processed foods.
 But I let it turn into legalism and became obsessed with food.

 I lost a lot of weight and was mostly healthy, except my mind became unhealthy.
 Food was still ruling my life – I had difficulty enjoying social gatherings and birthday parties because I was so worried about which chemicals and toxins they were going to serve.
-It even made it stressful for my family members who worked hard to try to accommodate our families dietary desires.
+It even made it stressful for my family members, who worked hard to try to accommodate our family’s dietary desires.
 I just didn’t it was worth it anymore for the loss of enjoyment of food and the stress that came with it.

 How Labeling Food as Good or Bad Hurts Us, Too

-Because of the culture of dieting, we can get caught up in believing there are foods that are toxic and bad for us, and foods that are good for us.
+Because of the culture of dieting, we can get caught up in believing there are foods that are toxic and bad for us and foods that are good for us.
 So then it creates this anxiety that when you’re eating birthday cake, you’re thinking, “this is bad!
 I shouldn’t be having this!”
-And we lose the joy of eating food, and gathering together to eat with those we love.
+And we lose the joy of eating food and gathering together to eat with those we love.

-And its not cake and ice cream are bad, they just need to be eaten in moderation!
+And it’s not cake and ice cream are bad; they just need to be eaten in moderation!

 What is it Like to Work with a Health Coach?

-And the thing is, as moms, we are always doing the best we can so that kind of diagnosis can hit really hard as we feel we’ve failed.
+And the thing is, as moms, we are always doing the best we can, so that kind of diagnosis can hit really hard as we feel we’ve failed.

-She also works on helping women balance their hormones through food, and strategies to work on insulin resistance.
+She also works on helping women balance their hormones through food and strategies to work on insulin resistance.

 This has been a huge changer for Allison, as she is sensitive to insulin spikes.
 She feels it helps women to balance hormones and blood sugar.
 It’s a way of eating, a routine, NOT a diet.
-She’s had clients lose a lot of weight and go off of mediations with IF!
+She’s had clients lose a lot of weight and go off of medications with IF!

-So in case you don’t know, IF goes back to our caveman days when we would feast and fast.
-You have an eating window and a fasting window everyday.
+So in case you don’t know IF goes back to our caveman days when we would feast and fast.
+You have an eating window and a fasting window every day.
 For Allison, her eating window is from 10 am to 6 pm.
 So she doesn’t eat from 6 pm to 10 am.
-For her, it’s very important to eat dinner with her family so she made her eating window work for her and each mom needs to do the same.
+For her, it’s very important to eat dinner with her family, so she made her eating window work for her, and each mom needs to do the same.